Road trip to Kumbh Mela – Part II

 The Babas and their followers are coming through.
 Ahhh, now that I think about it, the crush was likely caused by the arrival or departure of a Baba and his followers clearing a path.
 Because they just push through often with a protective circle around the revered one.

 Tom, Shaked and Ajeet insist on looking for my glasses.
 I am convinced that even if we find them, more than one of the thousands of people will have stood on them.
-Of course you already have figured out that the Ganges will provide what you need and I needed miracle glasses.
-Ajeet found them and they were undamaged.
+It is said that the Ganges will provide what you need and I needed miracle glasses.
+Indeed a miracle happened, Ajeet found them beside a bag and they were completely undamaged.

-We are walking back and there is a kerfuffle (no relation) with the police putting up a rope barricade, pushing us off the road we are walking on.
+We are walking back to our lodging and there is a kerfuffle (no relation), with the police putting up a rope barricade, pushing us off the road we are walking on.
 They keep moving us back and back, then a row of soldiers with a sniffer dog (I assume) come through, clearing more.

 Then along the road comes a crowd.
 It is the next event in Baba of the Year.
 Named for the running of the bulls, I call it Running of the Naked Saddhus.
 They are running to jump in the river, a couple of hundred of them.